Chapter 10: A Doorkeeper Mission Briefing.

 Andrea and Janet sat in silence, listening to snatches of the conversations buzzing around them.
 All at once, the room got quieter.
 They looked up as a distinguished looking tall, dark-suited man with salt and pepper hair took his place behind the podium on the small raised platform at the front of the room.
 He surveyed the room momentarily, waiting for a few remaining conversations to subside.

-“Good evening doorkeepers, As most of you know, my name is Thomas.
+“Good evening doorkeepers, As most of you know, my name is Vincent.
 I am the resident spiritual psychologist here and I will be conducting the target profile portion of this mission briefing.
 We have a lot to discuss, so I’m just going to get right into it.
 Feel free to interrupt with any questions that come to mind.
 Will someone please dim the lights?”

-The lights went down and Thomas activated a laptop projector.
+The lights went down and Vincent activated a laptop projector.
 A photograph of an affable looking, bespectacled, middle-aged man was projected upon the screen on the wall.
 Janet was surprised.
 She wasn’t quite sure what she expected him to look like but this wasn’t it.